k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: livelog reporting of sacrifice gift that had a quantity larger than one
 - Tweak to latest sacrifice gift livelog fix
+- As a tortle, show enshellment via enlightenment and death reason